 Home Free assists families with the difficult task of dispersing an estate.

-Communicating with the family to determine a plan to dispurse the belongings of the decessed
+Communicating with the family to determine a plan to disperse the belongings of the deceased

 Preparing an itemized list of household items to present to the family members

 Organizing estate sales

 "We had the pleasure of working with Natasha with an estate situation when my father suddenly passed away.
 There was a full house, shed and yard which held the possessions he had accumulated over a life time of collecting and garage sale attendance.

 "We were overwhelmed with the quantity of items.
 At the same time, there were many other tasks that needed to be handled with the estate, as well as just the emotions of the loss."

 So this was just another worry for us.
 We would pick up items and not really know what to do with them, or how to even begin.